OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 As part of this research two Frida scripts were released, which can be used to test insecure implementations of biometric authentication and try to bypass them:

 - [Fingerprint bypass](https://github.com/FSecureLABS/android-keystore-audit/blob/master/frida-scripts/fingerprint-bypass.js "Fingerprint Bypass"): This Frida script will bypass authentication when the `CryptoObject` is not used in the `authenticate` method of the `BiometricPrompt` class.
 The authentication implementation relies on the callback `onAuthenticationSucceded` being called.
-- [Fingerprint bypass via exception handling](https://github.com/FSecureLABS/android-keystore-audit/blob/master/frida-scripts/fingerprint-bypass-via-exception-handling.js "Fingerprint bypass via exception handling") - This Frida script will attempt to bypass authentication when the `CryptoObject` is used, but used in an incorrect way.
+- [Fingerprint bypass via exception handling](https://github.com/FSecureLABS/android-keystore-audit/blob/master/frida-scripts/fingerprint-bypass-via-exception-handling.js "Fingerprint bypass via exception handling"): This Frida script will attempt to bypass authentication when the `CryptoObject` is used, but used in an incorrect way.
 The detailed explanation can be found in the section "Crypto Object Exception Handling" in the blog post.

 ### References